Water Heater Repair and Replacement

 - Regular flushing: Over time, metallic sediments will build up in your water heater.
 Not only can this cause issues with hard water in your home, but it also compromises your tank’s efficiency.
 Get your water heater flushed out regularly to keep it running well.
 Most noises are caused by sediment that builds up in the water tank over the years—so if you’re hearing a lot of bangs, creaks, knocks, or whines, it may be a sign that it’s past time for flushing.

 - Replacement of the anode rod: To prevent water from corroding the inside of the tank, a water heater includes a “sacrificial” anode rod—a long piece of metal that the water eats away at instead of the tank walls.
 Over time, this rod is destroyed and needs to be replaced or the tank will begin to rust.

 - Installation of a thermal expansion tank: If your water heater experiences regular leaks, your home’s water pressure might be too much for it to handle.
 A plumber can install a thermal expansion tank—a pressure release system that will protect your heater from further damage.

 - Temperature adjustments: If your water is too hot or doesn’t seem to get hot enough, the thermostat on the unit may need to be adjusted.
 For most households, the ideal temperature for hot water is between 120 and 140 degrees.

 - Too much sediment: Hot water tanks see a ton of usage over the years, especially if you have a large family.
-Do you experience hard water?
-Most customers are surprised to learn the mineral buildup inside the tank can clog plumbing lines and shorten the life of the unit.
+Most customers are surprised to learn that unchecked mineral buildup inside the tank can clog plumbing lines and shorten the life of the unit.

 - Age: As mentioned above, heaters generally last 10-15 years.
-However, any hot water heater that is making noises, failing to produce hot water, or unable to maintain a constant water temperature needs to be checked as soon as possible.
+However, any hot water heater that is making noises, failing to produce hot water, or is unable to maintain a constant water temperature needs to be checked as soon as possible.